Measuring AM Modulation

 This sample has to be after the processor and is typically picked off the processor outputs or the transmitter input.
 The tricky part of this is that you cannot just hook up your scope to that audio line since the input to the scope is unbalanced and the audio line should be balanced.
 Connecting the scope directly would ground the audio line and knock the audio level down greatly, not to mention the hums and buzzes that might show up.

-What you will need to hook this up is some sort of isolation.
-I use a 10K Ohm – 10K Ohm, 15 kHz rated transformer to do this.
+What you need to hook this up is some sort of isolation.
+I use a 10k Ohm – 10k Ohm, 15 kHz rated transformer to do this.
 Using a high-Z transformer such as a Triad SP-66 allows a sample to be picked off the audio line with only a very slight amount of loading that is negligible in most situations.

-A distribution amplifier may also be used; just make sure it is at exactly unity gain going to the transmitter and that the phasing is correct.
-Some even have said that the audio sample point should be from the output of the transmitters’ modulator section, I think that is getting just a bit over zealous, not to mention quite dangerous.
+A distribution amplifier may also be used.
+Just ensure it is at exactly unity gain and that the phasing is correct.
+Some even have said that the audio sample point should be from the output of the transmitters’ modulator section, I think that is getting just a bit overly-zealous, not to mention quite dangerous.

-This audio lead is connected to the X-axis of the scope and the RF lead is connected to the Y-axis.
+Connect the audio lead to the X-axis of the scope, and the RF lead to the Y-axis.
 Once this is hooked up with no modulation, you should have a single vertical bar.
-As we did before, set the Y-axis gain to give you the proper amount of vertical deflection without modulation (e.g. 1.6 graticules above and below the center line).
+Like before, set the Y-axis gain to give you the proper amount of vertical deflection without modulation (e.g. 1.6 graticules above and below the center line).

 In the pictures we have presented, you will notice what appears to be a Lissajous pattern.
 This is caused by a small amount of RF getting into the audio sample.
 As you can tell, it takes some effort to get this test setup working, although the result is a very accurate display of your modulation peaks.

-Of course, the best, easiest, and most accurate way to measure AM modulation is to have a calibrated monitor on hand.
-One of the current digital models like the Wizard from Belar will provide data to prove compliance with the FCC Rules.
+Of course, as mentioned earlier, the best, easiest, and most accurate way to measure AM modulation is to have a calibrated monitor fed directly from the transmitter.
+One of the current digital models like the Model 525N from Inovonics definitely will prove compliance with the FCC Rules.

 – – –

 Alan Alsobrook, is a contract engineer, based in St. Augustine, FL.
-Email Alan at firstname.lastname@example.org
+Email Alan at: